COVID-19: remembering the nursing staff who have lost their lives

 - Organisations, managers and colleagues honour the dedication and skill of their late colleagues from the UK and around the world

-Colleagues, friends and loved ones have all paid tribute to their dedication, professionalism and passion for their role.
+Colleagues, friends and loved ones have paid tribute to the dedication, professionalism and passion each individual brought to their role.

 ‘They lost their lives while caring for and protecting patients’

 RCN general secretary Dame Donna Kinnair said: ‘On behalf of everyone at the RCN I would like to pay tribute to our colleagues in the health and care sector who have died in the course of carrying out their professional duties.
 These people lost their lives while caring for and protecting patients with compassion, skill and dedication.